 10 Underrated East Coast Getaways

-Forget the biggies like Boston, NYC, and Washington D.C. for a second.
-Pristine Atlantic coasts, small but fierce culinary scenes, and quaint boutique sleeps land these 10 underrated East Coast getaways on the top of this season's list.
+If you can cast aside thoughts about Boston, NYC, and Washington D.C. for a minute, you'll discover there's pristine Atlantic coasts, small yet fierce culinary scenes, and quaint boutique sleeps to be found in some of America's lesser-known corners.
+These 10 underrated East Coast getaways top this season's list.

 Aiken, South Carolina

 Aiken is an equestrian-obsessed town; it hosts two annual steeplechases, houses a thoroughbred training track, and organizes polo matches across a handful fields.
 But long before its horse heyday, the town’s warm climate had already made it a choice escape for many Northerners, including the Astor and Vanderbilt families.
-To start your trip off with instant Southern charm, take a driving detour along South Boundary aka “Avenue of the Oaks” to ogle at the natural green awning before heading 10 minutes down the road to Hopelands Gardens.
+To start your trip off with instant Southern charm, take a driving detour along South Boundary, also known as the “Avenue of the Oaks,” to ogle at the natural green awning before heading 10 minutes down the road to Hopelands Gardens.
 The 14-acre public garden is cut with meandering paths that usher you under romantic 100-year-old live oak and cedar canopies.
-As for good eats, the kitchen at The Willcox doesn’t disappoint; Chef Regan Browel crafts a locally-sourced American menu with dishes like salmon fillet paired with butternut squash miso puree, crispy wonton, Napa cabbage pear slaw.
+As for good eats, the kitchen at The Willcox doesn’t disappoint; picture a locally-sourced American menu with dishes like salmon fillet paired with butternut squash miso puree, crispy wonton, Napa cabbage pear slaw.

 Old Orchard Beach, Maine

 Nantucket, Cape Cod, Martha’s Vineyard—you know ‘em and you love ‘em (for good reason).
 But beyond Massachusetts’ most sought-after summer colonies, a whole slew of under-the-radar coastal towns delight locals and in-the-know visitors; Chatham being just one of them.
 The quaint beach town is the dictionary definition of classic New England with an iconic lighthouse and a boutique-lined Main Street with all sorts of nautical-themed fares (try The Mayflower if you’re in search of trinkets).
-Chatham Inn at 359 Main puts you within walking distance of everything, and Cape Cod-style rooms are kept extra cozy with crisp white linens and furniture, wide plank floors, and wood-burning fireplaces.
+Chatham Bars Inn puts you within walking distance of everything, and Cape Cod-style rooms are kept extra cozy with crisp white linens and furniture, wide plank floors, and shuttered windows.

 RELATED: 11 Best East Coast Getaways